Legendary Toy Store FAO Schwarz Reopens In New York City Three Years After Closing Down

-In July of 2015, one of the most famous toy stores, FAO Schwarz, closed its last location, which was located on Fifth Avenue in New York City.
+In July of 2015, one of the most famous toy stores in the world, FAO Schwarz, closed its last location, which was located on Fifth Avenue in New York City.
 Many locals and tourists mourned the loss of the legendary store, which featured both moderately-priced toys, like Barbies and board games, along with higher-priced items, such as life-sized stuffed animals and high-tech robots.

 FAO Schwarz even earned a place in movie history when it was featured in the 1988 film Big.
 In one of the flick’s most famous scenes, actors Tom Hanks and Robert Loggia play around on a giant floor piano that makes music when jumped upon.